 Startup identity & the sadness of a successful exit

-My fingers trembled as I fed page 34 of 72 into the fax machine, deftly pressing the head of each page into its creaky jaws so that this shitty cheap-o machine wouldn’t snag two pages at once, slantways, obscuring the precious scribblings adorning the footer of each page where it read: “Seller’s Initials: _______”.
+My fingers trembled as I fed page 34 of 72 into the fax machine, deftly pressing the head of each page into its creaky jaws one at a time so that this shitty cheap machine wouldn’t snag two pages at once, slantways, obscuring the precious scribblings adorning the footer of each page where it read: “Seller’s Initials: ______”.

 This is what the last six years were all for.
 All the labor.
 All the risk.
 The brave face for the troops.
-The self-inflicted unflagging optimism despite no evidence to support it.
-All those sleepless nights worried about making payroll.
-The care and feeding of becoming an expert in something.
-The hard lessons you have to recover from learning.
+The self-inflicted unflagging optimism despite little supporting evidence.
+All those sleepless nights worried about making payroll with a one-time revenue business model where every month you have to find new revenue from new customers.
+The 10,000 deliberate hours of becoming an expert in something.
 The experience you get just after you need it.
+The hard lessons you occasionally glean from experience.
 The inner doubt suppressed for the morale of the team.
-No salaries followed by low salaries.
+No salary followed by low salary.
 The “eat what we kill” mentality.
 The scrounging and scrabbling and begging and fighting the assholes for those morsels of revenue, those crumbs of validation.

 It’s over.
 We did it.
 I did it.
 American dream?
 Check.